A cupola furnace is a vertical cylindrical furnace used for melting cast iron in huge quantities.

 · Electric-arc furnaces

-Selection of the most appropriate furnace type depends on factors such as the casting alloy; its melting and pouring temperatures; capacity requirements of the furnace; costs of investment, operation and maintenance and environmental pollution considerations.
+Selection of the most appropriate furnace type depends on factors such as the casting alloy; its melting and pouring temperatures; capacity requirements of the furnace; costs of investment, operation, and maintenance; and environmental pollution considerations.

-A cupola is a vertical cylindrical furnace equipped with a tapping spout neat its base.
+A cupola is a vertical cylindrical furnace equipped with a tapping spout neat it’s base.
 Cupolas are used only for melting cast irons, and although other furnaces are also used the largest tonnage of cast iron is melted in cupolas.

 It consists of a large shell of steel plate lined with refractory.
 The charge, consisting or iron, Coke, flux and possible alloying elements, is loaded through a charging door located less than halfway up the height of the cupola furnace.